-If you are staying in Jackson Hole, then I guarantee that you are going to go back again and gain to Persephone Bakery.
+Persephone Bakery – If you are staying in Jackson Hole, then I guarantee that you are going to go back again and again to Persephone Bakery.
 They have excellent pastries, yummy breakfasts, and delicious sandwiches.
 Their coffees are creations of art.

-Make sure to visit Picnic!
+Picnic – Make sure to visit Picnic!
 It serves the most amazing breakfasts and lunches.
-The sandwiches and salads are top notch.
-Try their coffees as well.
+The sandwiches and salads are top-notch.
+Try their coffee as well.
 They know what they are doing!

 If you can splurge a little, then consider horseback riding in Grand Teton National Park.
 It is one of the most fun things to do in Grand Teton NP!

 My recommendation is to check out Teton Village Trail Rides and give it a try.
 They offer 1-hour rides for $55 or 2-hour rides for $75.